 Ultimately, this myth holds some personal truth for me.
 Being open to new and different opportunities and people contributes to a richer life.
 But I also think there’s something to be said for when your life is too full to have room for anything new.

 There are a couple ways to deal with that.
 One, don’t add anything new for a bit.
 If you’re happy and satisfied with your life, it’s completely okay to enjoy that.
-Still, to continue to grow and evolve, change has to occur and change is easier to deal with when there’s some space for that.
-So two, we have to frequently evaluate who and what is in our life and the effect they’re having on our life so we can let go of that which no longer serves us and make room for the new.
+Still, to continue to grow and evolve, change has to occur, and change is easier to deal with when there’s some space for that.
+And two, we have to frequently evaluate who and what is in our life and the effects on our life so we can let go of that which no longer serves us and make room for the new.

-In some ways, it feels callous to make cuts in your life when it comes to people.
-At the same time not everyone is healthy to have in your life and people come and go, just like anything else, and being too attached creates issues.
+It feels more callous to make cuts in your life when it comes to people compared to stuff.
+At the same time, not everyone is healthy to have in your life and people come and go, just like anything else, and being too attached creates issues.
 Letting go of people can be especially difficult if they aren’t causing any major problems.
 Sometimes perfectly nice people just aren’t for you.

 The way I evaluate the relationships in my life now are based on how I feel when spending time with them.
 Do they add something greater to my life?
 That doesn’t mean, how can I benefit from their presence (aka business connections, etc.), but rather do I feel like I’m a better person when I’m with them?
 Sometimes people are a lot of fun, but aren’t actually adding any substance.
 I’ve reached the point where substance is a major priority for me.